Session 8:Natural Church Growth

 Energised by faith:

-instead being focused on “keeping things going” or simply fighting to survive a healthy church is a community within which people genuinely experience God’s love, it has a real desire to serve God, engages with scripture in creative ways, and helps people to grow in and share their faith
+instead of being focussed on “keeping things going” or simply fighting to survive, a healthy church is a community within which people genuinely experience God’s love.
+It has a real desire to serve God, engages with scripture in creative ways and helps people to grow in, and share, their faith

 Has an outward-looking focus:

 Deeply rooted in the local community, working in partnership with other denominations, faiths, secular groups and networks, makes connections between faith and daily living, and responds to human need by loving service